 However, despite the attention wildlife gets, many injured, orphaned or confiscated animals and birds have nowhere to go.
 Nowhere to get nurtured back to full health and released into the wild for a second chance at living free.
-With the constant decline of wildlife species across the board, including the highly endangered pangolin this simply had to change.
+With the constant decline of African animals across the board, including the highly endangered pangolin this simply had to change.

 When an orphaned young baboon showed up on Baye’s door step, although at 22 she had other life plans destiny was calling and she listened and the wildlife rescue and rehabilitation center, Free To Be Wild, was born.